kartoza/sawps/docs/src/user/manual/explore/trends.md

 ![Large Species Populations](./img/trends-5.png)

-1. **Chart Title**: The chart title displays the title of the chart with selected species scientific name.
+1. **Chart Title**: The chart title displays the title of the chart with the selected species scientific name and range of individuals.

 2. **Bars**: These bars visually depict the distribution of percentage.
 The hover feature displays the percentage range calculated over specified time intervals, such as the last 10 years, last 5 years, and last 3 years.
 This information allows users to evaluate and understand the population trends for large species over different temporal scopes, providing a dynamic perspective on their changes and variations.